Ricco-S/SGD-CSS-Framework/README.md

 # SGD-CSS-Framework
 Ultra simple and small responsive Framework without jQuery.
-Only Pure CSS and pure Javascript.
+Only pure CSS and pure tiny Javascript.

 Demo Elements inside index.
 No other Framework conflicts because all class Names started with sgd- **prefix.